AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

 .. important::

-  - Aviatrix Transit Gateway instance requires 5 interfaces.
-Minimum instance sizes are c4.4xlarge, c5.4xlarge, c5n.4xlarge
+  - The minimum instance sizes of Aviatrix Transit Gateway for `BGP over LAN` are c4.4xlarge, c5.4xlarge, c5n.4xlarge

   - LAN interfaces for Aviatrix Transit Primary and Meraki vMX  must be in the same Availability Zone.

-  - One BGP over LAN connection per gateway is supported.

 Prerequisite
 ====================

 - This feature is available for 6.3 and later. `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to at least version 6.3.

-- In this example, we are going to deploy the below VPCs in AWS:
+- In this Tech Note, the following VPC CIDRs are used:

-  - Transit VPC (i.e. 10.1.0.0/16) by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled.
+  - Transit VPC (10.1.0.0/16).
+You can create this VPC by using `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled.

-  - Spoke VPCs (i.e. 192.168.1.0/24, 192.168.2.0/24, 192.168.3.0/24) by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in each cloud portal.
-Moreover, feel free to use your existing cloud network.
+  - Spoke VPCs (192.168.1.0/24, 192.168.2.0/24, 192.168.3.0/24).
+You can create the Spoke VPCs by using `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_  or manually deploying them in AWS console.
+Use existing Spoke VPCs also works.

 Illustration for Design Pattern #1 with Aviatrix Transit Solution
 ------------------------------------------------------------------